AaronDMarasco/git4svn/README.md

 | `push`     | synchronizes the database from a local repository _to_ the remote (write-only)                  |
 | `checkout` | copies file(s) from the repository to the localfs                                               |

-_This assumes you set `autosetuprebase` as noted in the Setup section._
+_This section's examples and text assumes you set `autosetuprebase` as noted in the [Setup section below](#tools-and-setup)._

 `git pull` is _roughly_ equivalent to `svn update` and is the command you will likely use the most.
 However, for completeness, let's examine the two underlying commands because they can be useful in their own.

 ![](img/fetch_etc.png)

 ### git fetch
+> git-fetch - Download objects and refs from another repository

 This will read all the changes from a remote repository (by default `origin`) and replicate them in the local repository.
 These revisions are _now all available_ immediately in our repository. _However_ they are _not_ expressed in our local filesystem.
 If I was working yesterday on a branch named `branchA`, and I pushed it to the server, the one revision `24f3b8fecf` in my repository is _referenced_ as my branch `branchA` and also `origin/branchA`.
-However, if my coworker made some changes this morning and pushed them, I just received them in my repostory. `branchA` on _my_ repository has not changed, but `origin/branchA` is now `fcbd2855f`.
+However, if my coworker made some changes this morning and pushed them, I just received them in my repository. `branchA` on _my_ repository has not changed, but `origin/branchA` is now `fcbd2855f`.
 An example of this:
 ```
 $ git status
 On branch branchA